Signup for our Newsletter

 Difficulty: Medium

-A meandering loop trail under the high canopy of a mixed hardwood forest leads visitors to the top of Whittier Hill and its spectacular views of the surrounding area, including Woodsom Farm and Lake Gardner.
+A tear-shaped drumlin, Whittier Hill is a glacial formation formed during the Ice Age.
+A meandering loop trail under the high canopy of a mixed hardwood forest leads visitors up a steep incline to the top of Whittier Hill, the last remaining unprotected ridge line in Amesbury, and its spectacular views of the surrounding area, including Woodsom Farm and Lake Gardner.

 The trail system climbs a route that had evolved from a Native American path to carriage road to trail in the town’s history.

-Prior to English settlement, the Whittier Hill area and other sites in the Powwow River watershed were homelands of the Pentucket, a branch of the Pennacook-Abenaki people of the lower Merrimack Valley in New Hampshire.
-Amesbury was originally part of Salisbury and Pentucket archaeological sites in the area include burial mounds at Morrill Point and in Maudsley State Park.
+Prior to English settlement, this area was the homeland of the Pentucket, a branch of the Pennacook-Abenaki people of the lower Merrimack Valley in New Hampshire.

-Game trails used by deer, coyote and other woodland animals crisscross the hill, and owls and hawks can be seen and heard overhead during different seasons.
-Springtime migratory warblers also abound along the trail, which eventually connects into a more extensive trail system at Woodsom Farm.
+Game trails used by deer, coyote and other woodland animals crisscross the hill, and owls and hawks can be seen and heard overhead during various seasons.
+Springtime migratory warblers abound along the trail.

 Whitcher Court, Amesbury.
 (Opens in Google Maps)